835total MMe's trained

 All participants are provided with a course support pack which includes tools for future use, sources of additional materials and a comprehensive reading list.
 Participants are also directed towards additional areas of learning to improve their skills and experience in motivation.

 -“Breaking Down the Barriers” Bob Laventure and Dawn Skelton – Fitpro Magazine March 2008

 -“A Question of Balance” Dawn Skelton and Sheena Gawler – Sportex Health October 2008

-The Motivate me course was developed in partnership with the British Heartt Foundation National Centre for Physical Activity and Health at Loughborough University and Age Concern – Ageing Well (now AgeUK).
+The Motivate Me course was developed in 2007 in partnership with the former BHF National Centre for Physical Activity and Health at Loughborough University and Age Concern – Ageing Well (now AgeUK).